 While The Two Worlds of Charlie F is unlike anything you will have seen staged before, it is nonetheless a deeply affecting and influential piece of theatre.
 Its genre is hard to define – a documentary would be close, with reconstructed scenes from the servicemen’s lives and lecture style addresses to the audience.
 Snippets of song and choreography are a thoughtful addition but oddly placed and distracting from the real interest of the show.
 Corporal Charlie Fowler, played by Marine Cassidy Little, supplies the main narration, which is warming, familiar and enormously endearing.

 Once the end of the show is reached, a touching and strong picture of the realities of war, the army, friendship and love is left behind.
 The sincerity of the production is concluded in Charlie’s final speech, which outlines the truth of the matter; the truth being that we only live in one world really, and adaptation is necessary to survive.

-The Two Worlds of Charlie F is on at Richmond Theatre until 22nd March 2014, for further information or to book visit here.
+The Two Worlds of Charlie F is at Richmond Theatre until 22nd March 2014.
+For further information or to book visit the show’s website here.

 Watch the trailer for The Two Worlds of Charlie F here: